affanahmed373/Invoice-Agent/README.md

 ```
 Invoice_Agent/
-├── invoic_agent.ipynb      # Main notebook: full extraction → agent pipeline
+├── invoice_agent.ipynb     # Main notebook: full extraction → agent pipeline
 ├── vector_storage.ipynb    # Vector storage experiments
 ├── *.pdf                   # Sample invoice documents
 ```

 ## Usage

-Open `invoic_agent.ipynb` in Google Colab, configure your API keys, and run all cells.
+Open `invoice_agent.ipynb` in Google Colab, configure your API keys, and run all cells.
 The agent can then answer questions like:

 ```
 "What is the total amount on invoice RE-202659666?"